Rent when you grow

 Using Vast.ai without a reliability filter.
 The marketplace includes hosts with months of uptime and hosts that disappear mid-job.
 Always filter

-Skipping the cleanup hook.
+Removing the cleanup hook.
 A stuck pod on RunPod or Vast.ai bills until you notice.
-Sagewai's example wrappers include cleanup-on-failure for exactly this reason — do not strip it.
+The example wrappers include cleanup-on-failure for exactly this reason — keep it.

 -

 Picking by landing-page polish.
-All three vendors have product debt.
-The right pick is the one that matches your workload shape, not the one with the prettiest dashboard.
+All three vendors have rough edges.
+Pick the one that matches your workload shape.